xfiveco/chisel-recipes/wp-attachment-size/README.md

 );
 ```

-Then you can use the `getAttachmentMeta` function in your Twig templates eg. `[your-theme]/templates/single.twig`
+Then you can use  `getAttachmentMeta` function in your Twig templates, eg. `[your-theme]/templates/single.twig`:

 ```twig
 {% if post.children('attachment') %}